 …we have another Omega Speedmaster variation to tell you about with timeless appeal that will certainly speak to more people.

-Take a look at the Omega Speedmaster '57 Co-Axial Chronograph, most obviously a refresh of the very first Speedmaster that came out in 1957.
-Yesterday, we had the Dark Side of the Moon Speedmaster, obviously a forward looking watch very much for modern times.
-Today, we have Omega looking back to its history and looking to its pre-Moonwatch roots when the Speedmaster was first conceived as a sports and racing chronograph.
+Take a look at the Omega Speedmaster ’57 Co-Axial Chronograph, most obviously a refresh of the very first Omega Speedmaster that came out in 1957.
+Yesterday, we had the Omega Speedmaster Dark Side of the Moon, obviously a forward looking watch very much for modern times.
+Today, we have Omega looking back to its history and looking to its pre-Moonwatch roots when the Omega Speedmaster was first conceived as a sports and racing chronograph.

 Movement-wise we have the same in-house co-axial calibres 9300/9301 equipped with a silicon balance spring which is impervious to magnetic fields.
 This is a movement that I have looked at before and am personally a big fan of, as it allows a more streamlined dial look, reducing the three sub-dials of the original 1957 version to a more balanced bicompax layout.

 Of course, Omega will be bringing out this watch in quite a number of different variations.
 For example, black or white dials, blued hands and a choice of case materials ranging from red or yellow gold, titanium, two tone red gold/stainless steel or in plain stainless steel.
 You will have a choice of getting this watch on a leather strap or a matching bracelet.

 I am informed by my sources that the case size will be the 41.5mm, which is smaller than the Moonwatch variations at 44.25mm.
 This is something to keep in mind in case you were expecting the larger case size.
 Also of note, there is no Broadarrow hand set like in the original 1957 Omega Speedmaster.
 This is quite unfortunate as the Broadarrow hands were what distinguished this watch, looks-wise.
 Still, this gives room for Omega to launch another version with the right hands.